rAzoR8/SpvGenTwo/README.md

 * `example` contains small, self-contained code snippets that each generate a SPIR-V module to show some of the fundamental mechanics and APIs of SpvGenTwo.
 * `dis` is a [spirv-dis](https://github.com/KhronosGroup/SPIRV-Tools#disassembler-tool)-like tool to print assembly language text.
 * `refl` is a [SPIRV-Reflect](https://github.com/KhronosGroup/SPIRV-Reflect)-like tool to extract descriptor bindings and other relevant info from SPIR-V binary modules.
+* `link`is a [spirv-link](https://github.com/KhronosGroup/SPIRV-Tools#linker-tool)-like tool to for merging symbols of modules into a new output module.

 # Building